vjguo/accounting/README.md

-# OA - Frontend Technology Stack In Action
+# Accounting - Frontend Technology Stack In Action

 ## Introduction

-This project(OA) is the entry of a series of projects in a mirco-frontend system for precticing various frontend technolgies.
+This project(Accounting) is the entry of a series of projects in a mirco-frontend system for precticing various frontend technolgies.

 ## Technology Stack

 ### In use

 - [x] Electron + Node
 - [x] TypeScript
 - [x] Vite
 - [x] Mirco-Frontend(qiankun)
 - [x] Vue3 + Vue-Router + Pinia + Element-Plus
 - [x] ESlint + Prettier
 - [x] Husky + Lint-Staged + Commitlint

 ### Soon

 - [ ] StoryBook
 - [ ] VuePress
 - [ ] MockJS